 Remember, your headline is your first impression, so make it count.

-1. Make Your Headline SEO Friendly
+Make Your Perfect Headline SEO Friendly

 First and foremost, include keywords in the title.
 Ask yourself, when someone types words into a search query about the topic I’m writing about, which keywords they may be using to find that information?